23 Hidden Costs of Buying a Home

 An HOA transfer fee (sometimes called a document preparation fee) is different from the costs you’ll pay toward yearly dues.
 This one-time fee pays the HOA for the administrative costs of recording documents and preparing any paperwork related to your purchase.

 This fee will vary from neighborhood to neighborhood.
-Average costs run between $200 and $250, the association management firm Spectrum reports.
-Your agent can help you figure out if there are any transfer fees you have to pay and whether or not your state puts a cap on those costs.
+The average cost runs between $100 and $500.
+Your agent can help you determine if there are any transfer fees you have to pay and whether your state caps those costs.

 Moving costs